slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/03-building.md

 Several of the packages required for the build are not available in the core CentOS 6 distribution.
 You will need to configure your machine to use the [EPEL 6 package repository][epel].

 EPEL provides an RPM to do the configuration.
 Just download the RPM and install it with `yum`.

+    $ wget -nd <URL>
+    $ yum localinstall -y <downloaded RPM>

+You can find the URL and package name via the information in the "How can I use these extra packages?" section on the EPEL page.

 Most of the build dependencies can be installed directly with `yum`, although some recent python modules will need to be installed with